glaconsay1/fire-department-incidents-assessment/README.md

 ## Screenshots

-Here are some the screenshots.
+Here are some of the screenshots.
 ![alt text](image.png)
 ![alt text](image-1.png)